lazyscribe/lazyscribe/docs/how-to/artifact.rst

 parameters to use for validation when attempting to load the artifact into python.
 For example, :py:class:`lazyscribe.artifacts.SklearnArtifact` will include the ``scikit-learn`` and ``joblib`` versions in the artifact metadata.
-If the metadata doesn't match with a handler constructed in the current runtime environment, an error will be raised.
-However, you can disable validation using ``validate=False``:
+If the metadata doesn't match with a handler constructed in the current runtime environment, ``lazyscribe`` with raise an error.
+You can disable validation using ``validate=False``:

 .. code-block:: python